aibolem/vexflow-wiki-vexchords/Tutorial.md

     new StaveNote({ keys: ["c/4"], duration: "h" }), ];

-// Helper function to justify and draw a 4/4 voice Formatter.FormatAndDraw(context, stave, notes);
+// Helper function to justify and draw a 4/4 voice.
+Formatter.FormatAndDraw(context, stave, notes);
 ```